gabrielwong159/IoTWorkshop/README.md

 2. Extract the files from the downloaded ZIP.

 ### Setting up
-1. Open the folder and rename 'wifi-template.h' to 'wifi.h'
-2. Open `wifi-server.ino`, and click on the tab named `wifi.h` to edit it
+1. Open `wifi-server.ino`, and click on the tab named `wifi.h` to edit it
-3. Change `_ssid` and `_password` accordingly
+2. Change `_ssid` and `_password` accordingly
-4. Set up your Arduino IDE for the NodeMCU according to the instructions [here]()
+3. Set up your Arduino IDE for the NodeMCU according to the instructions [here]()
-5. Upload your code to the board.
+4. Upload your code to the board.

 ## Running it
 Go to [http://esp8266.local/](http://esp8266.local/) on your browser.
 Have fun!